rajeevroy21/1Fi-Assignment/README.md

 # Database Relationship

-Each EMI plan belongs to a particular product.
+Each EMI plan is associated with a product through `productId`.

 ```text
 Product